vhaghani26/epigenerator/README.md

 ## 1. `FASTQ_Me2`

-When you receive your sequencing data, the sequencing lanes will need to be merged.
-FASTQ_Me2 handles the merging of lanes whether the data is maintained on SLIMS or local.
+If you have more than one lane of data, the sequencing lanes will need to be merged.
+FASTQ_Me2 handles the merging of lanes whether the data is maintained on SLIMS or already downloaded on your system (i.e. local).

 **SLIMS Data**